-As this is the first time that we have produced pay ranges we recognise that some continuing students may be using helpers whose rate is higher than what we will now pay.
+We recognise that some continuing students may be using helpers whose rate is higher than what we will now pay.
 In these cases, as long as the rate charged is not excessive, these students can continue to employ their helper at their current rate.
 However, if they change their helper, the rate of pay for the new helper should fall within our specified range.